klhub/attitude/README.md

 # I've got Attitude!
 A collection of attitude functions for aerospace application.
 - /functions
-  - Small collections of attitude functions from Crassidis' books and classes.
+  - Small collections of attitude functions from Prof John Crassidis' books and classes.
   - 7 core "Lego-blocks" functions have the prefix of "fun_"
   - The benefit is that
 - Attitude conventions